dansmyers/Algorithms/README.md

 2. Complete an individual challenge assignment.
 There will be at least two of these.
 This rewards you for exceptional individual engagement with the course material.

 3. Completion of excellent work on a team-based major project.
 To receive credit for this, you must turn in an extra document that makes a **successful evidence-based case** that your team has gone beyond the satisfactory requirements for the project.
-Your write-up must include a description of how each team member contributed to make the poejct excellent.
+Your write-up must include a description of how each team member contributed to make the project excellent.
 This rewards you for doing high-quality teamwork.

 4. Completion of an in-depth reflective essay that draws upon your earlier reflections throughout the course.
 This rewards you for critically evaluating your own learning process.